Killing of Aiyana Jones: Fieger video claim

+Weekley follow-up

 The Detroit Police Department had decided to withdraw Officer Weekley from active duty shortly after the shooting on May 16, 2010.
 On April 2, 2015, nearly five years following Jones's death, Officer Weekley was returned to active duty as a Detroit police officer in the Criminal Investigations Bureau (he had been on the Special Response Team).
 Police Chief James Craig stated, "He'll be in a limited duty capacity.
 He won't be in the field."

-Popular media
+In popular media

 In September 2013, J. Cole published a music video dedicated to Jones for his song "Crooked Smile", featuring TLC on YouTube.

 Rally

-In May 2016, BlackMattersUS held a small rally in memory of Jones.
-Families of people killed by police officers and activists gathered at the feet of the Spirit of Detroit statue in front of the Coleman A. Young Municipal Center in Detroit.
+On the sixth anniversary in 2016, a gathering was held at the feet of the Spirit of Detroit statue in front of the Coleman A. Young Municipal Center in Detroit.
 On July 20, 2016, Detroit police arrested six unknown individuals for chaining themselves to a precinct of the Detroit Police Department, their protest honoring Jones.
 The Detroit chapter of the Black Youth Project 100 (BYP100) and Black Lives Matter Detroit organized the rally on what would have been her 14th birthday.
 Protestors pleaded for the termination of Officer Weekley as he had been selected to co-chair the Detroit Police Department's Committee on Race and Equality.
 Grandmother Mertilla Jones said, "Accountability needs to be expected from cases like this, because cops can't keep killing people and getting away with it."